sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/140 - remove-header.md

 hidden: false
 ---

-Removes repeated elements at the tops of pages from the direct text extraction of the pages.
+Ignores repeating elements at the tops of pages.
+These elements are removed from the direct-text extraction of the document.

 To recognize a header, this preprocessor starts at the top of the page and moves down the page, stopping as soon as it finds a nonrepeating element.